ibm-cloud-docs/schematics/iks-cluster-example.md

     ```
      {: pre}

-5. Execute the `kubectl` commands in command line to check the status of the nodes, running pods, and finally `run svc` command to view the external IP address of your service.
+5. Execute the `kubectl` commands in command-line to check the status of the nodes, running pods, and finally `run svc` command to view the external IP address of your service.

     ```
       kubectl get nodes -o wide